soundasleep/cmis/README.txt

       - mandatory
   * content_field - Drupal node field that will be considered as content.
                   - optional, defaults to 'body'
+  * content_format - Machine name of the text format that the content_field will be
+                  - saved as, defaults to 'filtered_html'
   * fields - field sync map.
 Which Drupal field should sync with which CMIS property.
            - optional, defaults to 'array('title' => 'cmis:name')`'
   * deletes - if TRUE, sync process will delete drupal nodes